Linuturk/www.onitato.com/content/articles/deploying_ansible_tower_with_heat.markdown

     description: The private IP address of the server
 ```

+#

-# Ansible Tower
+#Ansible Tower

 Ansible Tower is a solid graphical interface that gives you visibility into your Ansible jobs and a REST API.
 You currently get access to this with 10 nodes, for free.
-See [Ansbile's Site](http://www.ansible.com/tower) for more information and pricing.
+See [Ansible's Site](http://www.ansible.com/tower) for more information and pricing.